 The development of your empathy is a stupendous way to complement your intuitive gifts and your psychic growth.
 Something which you will find is totally worth the time and effort you might invest in it.
-And to help you in your path, I'd like to invite you to subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column, and keep up to date on all the latest articles and posts!
+And to help you in your path, I'd like to invite you to subscribe to this site using the "Subscribe" box on the right-hand column, and keep up to date on all the latest articles and posts!

 If you liked this article you might also enjoy: